radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 > When receiving an Access-Request which passes the above checks and the "require Message-Authenticator" flag is set to "false", servers MUST then consult the value of the "limit Proxy-State" flag for the client.
 >
-> If the "limit Proxy-State" flag is set to "false", RADIUS servers MUST follow legacy behavior for validating and enforcing the existence of Message-Authenticator in Access-Request packets.
+> If "limit Proxy-State" is set to "false", RADIUS servers MUST follow legacy behavior for validating and enforcing the existence of Message-Authenticator in Access-Request packets.
 For example, enforcing the requirement that all packets containing EAP-Message also contain a Message-Authenticator attributes, but otherwise accepting and validating the Message-Authenticator attribute if it is present, while taking no action if the attribute is missing.
 This behavior is the same as mandated by the previous section.
 >
-> If the "limit Proxy-State" flag is set to "true",  RADIUS servers MUST require that all Access-Request packets which contain a Proxy-State attribute also contain a Message-Authenticator attribute.
+> If "limit Proxy-State" is set to "true",  RADIUS servers MUST require that all Access-Request packets which contain a Proxy-State attribute also contain a Message-Authenticator attribute.
 Access-Request packets which contain Proxy-State but no Message-Authenticator MUST be silently discarded.
 >
 > If the packet does contain a Message-Authenticator. servers MUST validate its contents, and discard packets which fail this validation ({{RFC2869, Section 5.14}}).